mjenrungrot/DinTaiFung/README.md

 __Inference__

 See `demo.ipynb`.
 This notebook will load a single checkpoint and run a forward-pass on a single example.
-The code is stil under development and should be used with cautions.
+The code is still under development and should be used with cautions.